The-AI-Alliance/open-trusted-data-initiative/docs/index.markdown

 * **Specific domains and use cases:** Healthcare, legal, financial, education, chat bots, etc.
 * **Synthetic datasets:** For all of the above categories, synthetic datasets are needed, too.

-What datasets [can you add to our catalog?](https://github.com/orgs/The-AI-Alliance/projects/28/views/1?filterQuery=label%3A%22diverse+datasets%22){:target="github"}.
+Add your datasets [to our catalog](https://github.com/orgs/The-AI-Alliance/projects/28/views/1?filterQuery=label%3A%22diverse+datasets%22){:target="github"}.

 #### Build Data Processing Pipelines